quicwg/base-drafts/draft-ietf-quic-recovery.md

 client.

-Because the server could be blocked until more packets are received, the client MUST start the crypto retransmission timer even if there is no unacknowledged CRYPTO data.
-If the timer expires and the client has no CRYPTO data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 bytes.
-If the client has Handshake keys, it SHOULD send a Handshake packet.
+Because the server could be blocked until more packets are received, the client MUST ensure that the crypto retransmission timer is set if there is unacknowledged crypto data or if the client does not yet have 1-RTT keys.

-On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.
+If the crypto retransmission timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
+However, the client MUST send a new packet, containing only PING or PADDDING frames if necessary, to allow the server to continue sending data.
+If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

+The crypto retransmission timer is not set if the time threshold
-When crypto packets are in flight, the probe timer ({{pto}}) is not active.
+{{time-threshold}} loss detection timer is set.
+When the crypto retransmission timer is active, the probe timer ({{pto}}) is not active.

 ### Retry and Version Negotiation